MikhaMueller/CodingChallengeDeutscheBank/README.md

 ### Reading CSV-File
 At first the csv-file should be read.
 I created therefore a CSVReader class, which has a method that takes in a String(file) and reads the csv-file to create a table out of the data.

+### Daily aggregates for the Ticker
+I created a interface  Ticker, which gets implemented by the diffrent Ticker classes.
+All the Ticker classes have a method called createTickerTable, which takes in the table of the whole csv-file and calculates the daily aggregates for the Ticker and puts them in a table.